DESTINATIONS - TRAVEL DESTINATIONS

-In Part Two of following Colonel Peter Warburton's desert footsteps the team, headed by Jol Fleming, spent a great deal of time locating a native well area that has remained hidden for many decades.
-Originally we thought that we could retrace Warburton's footsteps in two desert trips, but it will take three - at least.
+In Part Two of following Colonel Peter Warburton’s desert footsteps the team, headed by Jol Fleming, spent a great deal of time locating a native well area that has remained hidden for many decades.
+Originally we thought that we could retrace Warburton’s footsteps in two desert trips, but it would take three.

 When we travelled along Warburton’s route in 2013 we hoped we’d get as far as the area he named ‘Waterloo Wells’, but heavy rain put paid to that idea.
 We abandoned the trek at Mount Farewell and that was the starting point for this year’s expedition.
 However, just getting to this starting point took three days from Alice Springs.